QUICK ANSWER

 What is the cheapest county to buy land in Florida?

 Rural panhandle and inland-rural counties typically have the lowest per-acre prices.
 Examples include Holmes, Liberty, Calhoun, Franklin, Gulf, Lafayette, and Dixie.
 Per-acre prices in these counties can be under $5,000 for timberland or recreational land.
-Always verify with the specific county property appraiser before relying on these ranges.
+Verify with the specific county property appraiser before relying on these ranges.

 What is the most expensive county to buy land in Florida?